stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

 # Creating an OpenShift cluster in Amazon Web Services (AWS)

-You can use the Red Hat Advanced Cluster Management for Kubernetes console or CLI to deploy an OpenShift  on Amazon Web Services (AWS) cluster.
+You can use the Red Hat Advanced Cluster Management for Kubernetes console or CLI to deploy an Amazon Web Services (AWS) cluster.
 {:shortdesc}

 ## Supported architectures